Reducing Implicit Bias In Investment Decision-Making

 Training & Education

-- Incorporating implicit bias training into investment staff trainings: As foundations make organization-wide commitments to racial equity and staff participate in broader racial equity education, how can these trainings be particularly targeted to the unique decision-making processes involved in investing?
+- Incorporate implicit bias training into investment staff trainings: As foundations make organization-wide commitments to racial equity and staff participate in broader racial equity education, how can these trainings be particularly targeted to the unique decision-making processes involved in investing?
 Consider reaching out to CFA Institute and other training programs to learn more about available trainings.
 If none exist, foundations can also consider funding the creation of these trainings by developing partnerships between existing racial equity and investment management trainers.
 Very little currently exists on this topic: please reach out to MIE if you have resources or ideas to share.

-- Requiring fund managers (indirect or direct) to undergo implicit bias training: In addition to selecting firms committed to progress, are there ways to engage and hold managers accountable to change?
-Illumen Capital, an impact investment fund, requires that the funds they invest undergo implicit bias training as a condition of their investment.
+- Require fund managers (indirect or direct) to undergo implicit bias training: In addition to selecting firms committed to progress, are there ways to engage and hold managers accountable to change?
+Illumen Capital, an impact investment fund, requires that the funds they invest in undergo implicit bias training as a condition of their investment.
 Consider speaking with your asset managers about their own engagement in racial equity.

 - Read up on behavioral finance and behavioral economics: Behavioral finance explores how psychology affects the decisions of investors or financial professionals and how that shapes markets.
 Similarly, behavioral economics studies how these factors affect our economic decisions and their ultimate impact.
 While these fields of study encompass a wide variety of biases, they can help us understand the extent to which irrational emotions and opinions — including racial bias— affect our decisions.